a pop-up monastery for non-monastics

 In 2015, The Monastery’s held it’s first pop-up: a multi-day retreat in July in Mill Valley, CA led by the Abbess.
 The diverse gathered community practiced a shared Rule of Life, entered into simple and Great Silence, learned Sabbath as Soul restoration, Prayed the Hours, celebrated the Eucharist/Communion, studied scripture by Lectio Divina, engaged the natural world as Icon, and reflected on the day with Prayer of Examen.
 These traditional Christian practices were intentionally inclusive/expansive in language and ritual, arts-infused and embodied.

-In 2015-16, Heart of Wisdom continued to offer retreats and went deep in a year of formation: responding to increasing numbers of diverse people from all walks of life who long for a way to deepen their individual spiritual practices, be committed to a practicing community, discern making temporary and lifelong vows to a community.
+Following that first retreat, Heart of Wisdom went deep in a year of formation: studying monasticism in the Christian tradition and responding to increasing numbers of diverse people from all walks of life who long for a way to deepen their individual spiritual practices, be committed to a practicing community, discern making temporary and lifelong vows to a community.

-In 2017, Heart of Wisdom continued to gather in diverse community going deep on retreats which offer spiritual practices to sustain people in faith and action in the world including in collaborative offerings with spiritual co-conspirators whose presence and gifts are in alignment with Heart of Wisdom’s path.
+In the years since, Heart of Wisdom continued to gather in diverse community going deep on retreats which offered spiritual practices to sustain people in faith and action in the world including collaborative offerings with spiritual co-conspirators whose presence and gifts are in alignment with Heart of Wisdom’s path.

 To receive updates from Heart of Wisdom Monastery, follow the Spiral Way via email (see top of the sidebar to the right – or below on smartphones/tablets).
 Inquire about Heart of Wisdom or to be in conversation with the Abbess.